What Is the 5,000 Rule?

 - Parts availability: Older equipment may use discontinued components.

-- View the result.
-FieldPad calculates the total charge cost and compares it against the $5,000 threshold with a clear recommendation.
+- Displays the total charge cost against the $5,000 threshold with a plain-language repair-vs-replace recommendation.

 Key Takeaways